-In the early years BMW needed to complete in the medium power boat market but at the time they did not have their own diesel engine that was suitable for marine applications.
-They sourced the VM HRH 692 3.6 litre block and marinised it designing and manufacturing the heat exchangers and coolers.
+In the early years BMW needed to compete in the medium power boat market but at the time they did not have their own diesel engine that was suitable for marine applications.
+They sourced the VM HRH 692 3.6 litre block and marinised it, designing and manufacturing the heat exchangers and coolers in house.
 This was followed by a 5 cylinder 3 litre version.
 The former model came in different guises such as the BMW marine D150, D190 and D636.
-The later was known as the D530.
+The later 3 litre, 5 cylinder version is known as the D530.

 BMW D190 Marine Diesel Engine